AIMYII/Starbound-Legacy-Edition/README.md

 **Disclaimer!**
 You must own Starbound to mod the game.
 Hacked versions are not supported.

-This mod may require access to older Alpha/Beta builds.
+This mod requires access to older Alpha/Beta builds.

 **This is a fan-made mod.
 Starbound and its assets are owned by Chucklefish.
 This project is not affiliated with or endorsed by Chucklefish.**